IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-3/README.md

 ![Testing the deployed model](../.gitbook/assets/images/wml/TestingDeployedModel.png)

 ### Test the deployed model with cURL

+> NOTE: Windows users will need the *cURL* command.
+It's recommended to [download gitbash](https://gitforwindows.org/) for this, as you'll also have other tools and you'll be able to easily use the shell environment variables in the following steps.

 In a terminal window, run the following to get a token to access the API.
 Use your CP4D cluster `username` and `password`: